-I’m such a lucky bitch.
+I’m such a lucky gal.
 Yup.
 Sure am.
-My parents rock.
-So I work hard as hell right now to hit the jackpot and take care of them (and pay them back!).
+My parents rock and I’m so eternally grateful for them.
+They really are a girl’s best friend.
+So I work hard as hell right now to hit the jackpot and take care of them when the time comes (and pay them back, of course, for all their loans).

-They sacrifice all things extraordinary to provide an exceptional life for me and my siblings, even as adults.
+They sacrifice all things extraordinary to provide an exceptional life for my siblings and me, even now as adults.

-Two years ago this month, I was atop the Eiffel Tower celebrating my b-day with my parents.
+7 years ago, I was atop the Eiffel Tower celebrating my birthday with my parents.
 Just the three of us.
 They took me to France to party like a rock star!
 All expense paid 3-week trip!
 Had a $1,000 dinner the night of mi cumpleaño in Paris.
-Then rented a Benz and drove to Monaco for a 6-day stay!
+They rented a Benz and we drove 10 hours to Monaco for a 6-day stay there.

-We went to the French Riviera, Nice, Cannes (where I bought my first Louis–bad investment) and what’s that bougie place.. uhm.. you know where Diddy goes every year and has an all white yacht party.
+We went to the French Riviera, Nice, Cannes (where I bought my first Louis Vuitton–bad investment) and what’s that bougie place.. uhm.. you know where Sean Combs (Diddy, or Puffy, or P. Diddy) goes every year and has an all white yacht party.
 It’ll come to me.

 The place is a.m.a.z.i.n.g.!

-Eating out was beautiful in that it was very simple.
-Nothing like the anticipated $1,000 dinner a few days ahead back in Paris.
-Very laid back and unassuming.
+Eating out was also beautiful in that it was very simple.
+Nothing like the anticipated $1,000 birthday dinner a few days ahead back in Paris.
+It was quite laid back and unassuming.
 You might think that translates into burger and fries type of food.

 And they say I’m OCD.
 They didn’t find it so I hastily went back to the food post to find the most gorgeous tomato on my plate.
 Sweet Jesus You are awesome!
 The natural things You give us to harvest, I’m so thankful for!

-Look at this lamb dish with REAL potato au gratin with roasted tomato!
-Need I say more!
-I think mom, dad AND Miguel ordered the same thing!
-Alejandro, being 15 & lacking a discriminating palate, ordered bistec ave pomme frites.
+Look at this lamb dish with real potato au gratin with roasted tomato.
+Need I say more?!
+I think mom, dad AND Miguel ordered the same thing, it was so attractive.
+Alejandro, being 15 at the time & lacking a discriminating palate, ordered bistec avec pomme frites.

-I will forgo main entree’s for dessert.
+I will forgo main entrée for dessert.
 Case in point: the warm fruit bed cooked in wine!

 Someone KISS ME RIGHT NOW!

-The one I had in Lye, France was incredible (pictured).
+The one I had in Lye, France was just so incredible (pictured).
 The pictures really don’t do it justice.
 Do they ever?!
-Let’s see, served with a succulent cake, the fruit was drenched in wine and sugar–can’t remember for certain–with cinnamon and maybe cardamon.
+Let’s see, served with a succulent cake, the fruit was drenched in wine and sugar–can’t remember for certain–with cinnamon and maybe cardamom.
 Who knows and who cares!
 The stuff was great!

 Orgasmic kind of great!

 That trip was fabulous.
-I found my earring after all!
+I found my earring after all (the great lunch inspired a skip back to the castle for another walkthrough which turned to be successful!).
 And then I even considered moving there and finding myself a French man.
 He’ll take me shopping and I’ll cook for him.
 Maybe even a trip to the Alps.

-Nothing like it has topped that trip.
-I want to share more of that adventure with you guys.
+I travel a lot.
+And though my recent vacation to Spain was amazing, nothing like it has topped that trip in 2006.
+I want to share more of that adventure with you.
 So maybe sometime in the next month I’ll post pictures and more stories on eating in France.
 I’m sure you want to know why we paid $8 for a shot of espresso.
 Ridiculous.

 - 1 cup strawberries, sliced in half